KASAH_

 How much does Kasah cost?

-How do I manage my subscription?
+How do I get pilot access?

-How do I cancel?
+How do I leave the pilot?

 Is my payment information stored by Kasah?